2025 Darul Uloom Haqqania bombing

 On 28 February 2025, a suicide bombing targeted the Darul Uloom Haqqania seminary in Akora Khattak, Nowshera District, Khyber Pakhtunkhwa, Pakistan.
-The attack occurred during Friday prayers, claiming the lives of at least eight individuals, including the seminary's head, prominent cleric Hamid Ul Haq Haqqani, while injuring approximately 20 others.
+The attack occurred during Friday prayers, claiming the lives of at least eight individuals, including the seminary's head and prominent cleric Hamid Ul Haq Haqqani, while injuring approximately 20 others including Abdul Haq Sani Haqqani.

 Background

 Maulana Hamidul Haq Haqqani, born on 26 May 1968, was an Islamic scholar and politician.
 He served as a member of Pakistan's National Assembly from 2002 to 2007 and led the Jamiat Ulema-e-Islam (S) party following the assassination of his father Maulana Sami-ul-Haq, in 2018.
 The Darul Uloom Haqqania seminary, the second largest Islamic seminary in Pakistan, is renowned for its historical significance and its role in educating many Afghan Taliban leaders.
 The institution has been a focal point in regional religious and political dynamics.

 Bombing

 The attack occurred following Friday prayers at a mosque inside the Darul Uloom Haqqania compound.
 The attacker was believed to have entered the building through a side gate and walked up to Haq while prayers were being offered.
 At least eight people, including Hamid Ul Haq Haqqani, who was leaving the mosque, and six worshippers, were killed while dozens were injured, including three police officers tasked with guarding the compound.
 Three people were in critical condition, while an Afghan national was also among the fatalities.
+Prominent cleric and leader of Jamiat Ulema-e-Islam (S), Hamid Ul Haq Haqqani, was killed during the bombing at the age of 56, while his son and successor, Abdul Haq Sani Haqqani, was injured during it.